About our members

-The current Trust Members, under the Chairman the Hon Dean Brown AO, bring extensive experience from a range of sectors and provide their services in a voluntary capacity.
+The members of the Board of the Trust bring extensive experience from a range of sectors and provide their services in a voluntary capacity.

 Hon Dean Brown AO (CHAIRMAN)